Airlift (film): Filming

 Principal photography was started in February 2015.
 The first schedule of the film was reportedly shot in Al-Hamra Palace Beach Resort in Ras Al Khaimah and Ujjain, Madhya Pradesh in early March 2015.
 The sets were re-created to depict Kuwait during 1990.
 The second schedule of the film was shot in Bhuj, Gujarat and Rajasthan, India.

 Kumar and Purab Kohli reportedly learnt Arabic language for their roles.
 Final portions of the film were completed with shooting of a music video for the song "Soch" in December 2015.

 Soundtrack

-The soundtrack for Airlift was composed by Amaal Mallik except one song Dil Cheez Tujhe Dedi (music by Ankit Tiwari) (noted) and the lyrics were written by Kumaar.
+The soundtrack for Airlift was composed by Amaal Mallik, with the exception of the song "Dil Cheez Tujhe Dedi" being guest composed by Ankit Tiwari, and the lyrics were written by Kumaar.
 The first song "Soch Na Sake" was released on T-Series official YouTube channel on 17 December 2015.
 The full soundtrack album which includes 5 songs was released on 24 December 2015.
 The music rights are acquired by T-Series.

-The song "Dil Cheez Tujhe Dedi" is largely inspired by Algerian singer Khaled's hit song from the 1990s "Didi".
+The song "Dil Cheez Tujhe Dedi" is largely inspired by Algerian singer Khaled's hit song from the 1990s "Didi", while the song "Soch Na Sake" is a reimagination of the Punjabi song "Soch" by Harrdy Sandhu, Jaani and B Praak.
 Inspiration for the song is reported by News 18.